unseel/micropython-adf-patch/README.md

 # micropython patch to work with esp-adf

-This is micropython path intended to integrate esp-adf to micropython.
+This is micropython patch intended to integrate esp-adf to latest micropython.

 ## audio